flyingcircusio/doc/src/infrastructure/networking/firewall.md

 ## Adding custom firewall rules

-How to add custom firewall rules depends on the platform of your VM:
+How to add custom firewall rules depends on the platform of your VM - see the specific platform release documentation about the appropriate mechanism.

-- NixOS 19.03 and newer each have their dedicated `nixos-firewall` page.
-- {ref}`NixOS 15.09 <nixos-firewall>`

 % vim: set spell spelllang=en: